Elizabeth Catlett: Artistry

 Catlett also acknowledged her artistic contributions as influencing younger black women.
 She relayed that being a black woman sculptor "before was unthinkable. ...
 There were very few black women sculptors – maybe five or six – and they all have very tough circumstances to overcome.
 You can be black, a woman, a sculptor, a print-maker, a teacher, a mother, a grandmother, and keep a house.
 It takes a lot of doing, but you can do it.
 All you have to do is decide to do it."

-Catlett's series The Negro Woman dated 1946–1947, is a series of 15 linoleum cuts that highlight the experience of discrimination and racism that African American Women were facing at the time.
-This series also highlighted the strength and heroism of these women illustration women including the historically prominent African American women Harriet Tubman and Phillis Wheatley.
+Catlett's The Negro Woman, dated 1946–1947, is a series of 15 linoleum cuts highlighting the experience of discrimination and racism that African-American women were facing at the time.
+This series also illustrated the strength and heroism of these women, including the historically prominent Harriet Tubman and Phillis Wheatley.

 Artist statements

 "Art for me must develop from a necessity within my people.
 It must answer a question, or wake somebody up, or give a shove in the right direction — our liberation."